 On the eastern side of the bay, there are more cliffs for sunbathing, but beware of the sometimes strong sea currents.
 Westwards, there’s a park right after the Marsalforn center.
 Two kilometers thereafter, you’ll come across salt pans in peculiar surroundings.

 The best beach in Gozo by far, Ramla Bay, is located a few kilometers south of Marsalforn.
 The bus line 322 that runs between Marsalforn and Mgarr Port stops at the Ramla Bay (400 meters from the beach).
 The journey takes about 16 minutes.
 A walk to Ramla Bay from Marsalforn looks easy on the map, but it's pretty hard instead, especially in hot weather, since there's a steep hill in between the two.

 If you are planning to stay in Gozo only for a night or two, you might want to consider staying in Ghajnsielem by the ferry port.
 It's a nice local village with some churches, restaurants, holiday apartments, great views, and a "Betlehem Village" that comes alive in December.

 Not only is Ghajnsielem a good place to enjoy local lifestyle, it also allows an easy access to Comino & Blue Lagoon boats.
 And what’s more, you don’t have to go far from the ferry port with your luggage.

 Fort Chambray, built in the 18th century to guard the new intended Capital of Gozo, is located next to Mgarr Port.
-However, the plan never played out and, currently, Fort Chambray is being developed into a high-class housing and hotel area; apartments are already available for booking and the hotel will be completed later.
+However, the plan never played out and, currently, Fort Chambray is being developed into a high-class housing, hotel and service area; apartments are already available for booking and the hotel will be completed later.
 For more information: fortchambray.com.

 Many of the most impressive attractions of Gozo are located on the western coast, in San Lawrenz: